 - Slow and steady wins the race.
 Set realistic expectations that contribute to a healthy lifestyle change, not a quick fix.

 - Talk with your doctor about the goal you’ve set and determine how you’ll achieve it.

 4. Talk to your doctor about your risk.

 Let your doctor know if you have concerns about diabetes and are interested in diabetes prevention.
 Your doctor can advise if you should have diabetes testing done, which can help identify diabetes risks for those ages 45 and older.
 Your doctor may refer you to an educational class or diabetes prevention program so that you can take charge of your health and prevent disease progression.

 5. Join a Diabetes Prevention Program.

-Check with your health insurance provider to see if they offer a Diabetes Prevention Program (DPP).
+Check with your health plan to see if they offer a Diabetes Prevention Program (DPP).
 Classes are led by a certified lifestyle coach and can be taken online or in person.
-During this program, you’ll learn lifestyle changes, get motivation and support and engage in discussions.
-Topics covered include eating healthy while enjoying your food, incorporating exercise into your daily routine, managing stress and getting back on track after a setback.
+During this program, you’ll learn lifestyle changes, get motivation, and support and engage in discussions.
+Topics covered include eating healthy while enjoying your food, incorporating exercise into your daily routine, managing stress, and getting back on track after a setback.

 According to research by the National Institutes of Health, people with prediabetes who participate in a DPP can reduce their risk of developing the condition by up to 58 percent.
 Research has shown that the efficacy of this program also has lasting effects.
 Even after 10 years, people who completed a DPP course are less likely to develop Type 2 diabetes.
 Remember: a prediabetes diagnosis is not a life sentence.
 With a few lifestyle changes you can reverse the trend and get your health back on track.